oss-tsukuba/nextcloud-gfarm/README.md

 Please refer to
 [Make your Nextcloud available from the internet](https://github.com/nextcloud/docker/blob/master/README.md#make-your-nextcloud-available-from-the-internet)

-docker-compose.override.yml.https.selfsigned is an example to setup using a reverse proxy and using self signed certificates.
+docker-compose.override.yml.https is an example to setup using a reverse proxy and using self signed certificates.

 ## Configuration file (.env)

-example:
+example (connect to HPCI shared storage):

 ```
 NEXTCLOUD_VERSION=23